 1. First, heat the cooking oil in a large frying pan.

 2. Pour the sliced celery and the chopped onion into the frying pan.
-Afterward, add pepper and salt to season.
+Afterwards, add pepper and salt to season.
 Cook until soft.

 3. Remove the content from heat and transfer it to a bowl.
 Clean and dry the frying pan.